How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Discussion

 \subsection{Unobserved Behavioral Confounds: An Accidental Example}

-Towards the end of Section~\ref{sec:noted-drift}, I noted a behavioral shift.
-The same GPT-4o model checkpoint (\modelfont{gpt-4o-2024-08-06}), produced \pct{30.3} Yes on March~5 and \pct{14} Yes on March~14 on an identical prompt.
-Within each session, response rates were stable.
-One plausible explanation might be that OpenAI changed their safety filtering infrastructure, which operates outside the model weights.
-However, also other serving-layer changes cannot be ruled out.
+As noted in Section~\ref{sec:noted-drift}, the same GPT-4o checkpoint produced a significant behavioral shift: \pct{30.3} Yes on March~5 and \pct{14} Yes on March~14 on an identical prompt; within each session, response rates were stable.
+One plausible explanation is a change to OpenAI's safety-filtering infrastructure or other serving-layer changes which operate outside the model weights.

 I find this unnerving.
 This instability compounds the prompt-sensitivity concerns that motivated my variant testing in the first place.
-Not only does the same model give a different answer distribution depending on prompt format (e.g., \pct{14} vs.\ \pct{100} as GPT-4o on the trolley scenario), the exact \emph{same} model with the \emph{same} experimental parameters and the \emph{same} prompt appears to yield a different answer distribution depending on \emph{when} the data are collected.
-Studies that evaluate LLM moral reasoning at a single timepoint thus face a temporal confound that model identifiers do not resolve.
+Not only does the same model give a different answer distribution depending on prompt format (e.g., \pct{14} vs. \pct{100} as GPT-4o on the trolley scenario), the exact \emph{same} model with the \emph{same} parameters and the \emph{same} prompt appears to yield a different answer distribution depending on \emph{when} the data are collected.
+Studies that evaluate LLMs at a single timepoint thus face a temporal confound that model identifiers do not resolve.